MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/dynamic-subscriptions.md

 ## Prerequisites
-- A paginated report with parameters to share
-- A workspace saved in a Power BI Premium capacity or a Fabric capacity
+- A paginated report with parameters to share that is saved in a workspace backed by a capacity(i.e., [Power BI Premium capacity](../enterprise/service-premium-what-is.md), [Microsoft Fabric (Preview) trial](/fabric/get-started/fabric-trial.md), or [Microsoft Fabric capacity](/fabric/enterprise/licenses.md))
+- Build permissions to a Power BI dataset that contains the email addresses of your recipients and parameter value(s) that should be applied for each recipient
 - A Contributor, Member, or Admin role in that workspace.
 You know that you have the Contributor, Member, or Admin role in a workspace if you're able to edit reports or dashboards in that workspace.
-Read more about [roles in workspaces](service-roles-new-workspaces.md).
+Read more about [Roles in workspaces](service-roles-new-workspaces.md).
 - A Power BI dataset that contains recipient data.
 Recipient data includes recipient email addresses and the parameters that you're interested in assigning for each recipient.
 - Your Fabric admin can enable and disable this preview feature in your admin portal tenant settings.
 For Dynamic subscriptions to work, your admin must leave the email subscriptions feature enabled.
 For more information, see [subscribe to reports](end-user-subscribe.md#subscribe-to-paginated-reports)

 ## Create a dynamic subscription

 Have you wanted to create one subscription that sends customized views of a report to your subscribers based on parameters that you set?
-Perhaps you're a training director and want to send a report to team managers showing the completion status of only their employees.
-Now you can create a subscription and customize the report by selecting parameters from a separate dataset.
+Perhaps you're a training director and want to send a report to various managers, each interested in the completion progress of their employees.
+Now you can create a subscription and customize the report so that each manager only sees data related to their own employees.
+This is done by connecting to a Power BI dataset that defines the mapping between recipients and parameters.
+When it's time to send out the report, the latest data available in this dataset determines which manager receives a report in their inbox and what parameters are applied to that report.

+For users familiar with SQL Server Reporting Services (SSRS), this feature is very similar to data-driven subscriptions.

 Start with a paginated report that has parameters.
 You know that the report has parameters if you select **Parameters** and see dropdown options in the header.
 This report has a parameter for **Manager name** and a parameter for **Employee**.